CDC ends recommendations for social distancing and quarantine for Covid-19 control, no longer recommends test-to-stay in schools - KTVZ

 But the guidance does keep some measures the same.
 It encourages testing for people with symptoms and their close contacts.
 It also says people who test positive should stay home for at least five days and wear a mask around others for 10 days.
 It also continues to recommend that people wear masks indoors in about half the country.

 The new guidelines also tailor advice on isolation for people who became very sick from Covid-19.
-People with moderate symptoms — such as shortness of breath, and those who were hospitalized — should stay at home for at least 10 days.
+People with moderate symptoms — such as shortness of breath — and those who were hospitalized should stay home for at least 10 days.
 People with compromised immune systems should now talk to their doctor about ending their isolation after an infection.

 There’s new advice on what to do if your Covid-19 symptoms rebound, too.
-If you end your isolation, and your Covid-19 symptoms get worse, you should start your isolation over again and see your doctor.
+If you end isolation and your Covid-19 symptoms get worse, you should start isolation over again and see your doctor.

 Trying to meet people where they are